10. Create clear leadership

 • Meet with local Aboriginal and Torres Strait Islander stakeholders and organisations to develop guiding principles for future engagement.

-• Further investigate and engage with local Aboriginal communities on the current proposed swimming areas, including a walk through of sites with proposed infrastructure (parking, access, toilets and showers and swimming structures) and gaining feedback into the designs and protective infrastructure.
+• Further investigate and engage with local Aboriginal communities on the current proposed swimming areas, including a walk-through of sites with proposed infrastructure (parking, access, toilets and showers and swimming structures) and gaining feedback into the designs and protective infrastructure.

 • Identify opportunities to incorporate Aboriginal names for locations, projects and policies to strengthen and promote Aboriginal representation and priorities in Parramatta River Masterplan implementation.